How to interpret your hearing test results

 Hearing Threshold

-To determine your hearing thresholds, A hearing specialist utilizes two key tests:
+To determine your hearing thresholds, a hearing specialist utilizes two key tests:

 1. Air Conduction

-Bone conduction testing determines how sensitive your inner ear is as well as how well your auditory nerve functions.
+Bone conduction testing determines how sensitive your inner ear is and how well your auditory nerve functions.

 • Sensorineural Hearing Loss: caused by problems with the auditory nerve or inner ear.

-Conductive hearing Loss: caused by issues with the middle or outer ear.
+• Conductive Hearing Loss: caused by issues with the middle or outer ear.

 How to Understand It?